My Dinner

 Instructions

-• Before serving, sprinkle with some chopped chives.
-Enjoy it with a slice of rye bread or pretzel.
+• If desired, add little splashes of beer to make the spread creamier (this is optional-you can skip this step or use milk instead of beer).
+Before serving, sprinkle with chopped chives.
+Enjoy with a slice of rye bread or pretzel.

 Notes